EntranceJew/love_Block/readme.md

 - Console print intercept doesn't properly handle misc types like userdata.
 - Loading corrupt settings.txt results in total failure.
 (Overwritten, not joined.)
 - In the event of lag, the tick may accrue debt and take a while to correct.
+- As the amount of memory increases (server snapshots) the player's speed does as well.

 ### Current Tasks
+- Rework networking
-- Putting the player controls into the settings.
+- Push global controls into a TLbind object.
-- Make entities return self to further apply changes to them.
-- Rework globals.lua to be more clear.

 ### Minor To Do